 Internet: Internet access is widely available in the form of WiFi all around the city and in hotels and coffee shops, so you shouldn’t have any trouble getting online.
 You can also pick up local SIM cards if you have an unlocked phone.
 Travellers from the UK on the Three network will be able to use their Feel At Home data, which is a great deal if you’re a regular traveller from the UK.

 For more options on getting online when travelling, check out our guide to getting online when travelling to help you figure out the best options.
+We also have a guide to picking the best travel router, which can help you extend a weak WiFi network and share it across multiple devices.

 Water: The water in the taps in Dublin (and Ireland) is perfectly safe to drink unless otherwise posted.
 If you don’t like the taste, bottled water is widely available.